Peter Chanel: Marist and missionary

 Chanel traveled first to the Canary Islands (8 January 1837), where his friend, Claude Bret, caught a flu-like virus which led to his death at sea (20 March 1837).
 Next, Chanel traveled to Valparaíso, Chile (28 June), where the French Congregation of the Sacred Hearts of Jesus and Mary ("Picpus Fathers"), who had care of the Apostolic Vicariate of Eastern Oceania, had their base.
 His third and fourth stops were in the Gambier Islands (13 September) and in Tahiti (21 September), where the group transferred to the ship Raiatea.
 In that ship, they set sail (23 October) to drop off two missionaries at Wallis, the main seat of the mission in Tonga.
 The missionaries arrived at Vava’u but were not welcome, and thus continued their journey to Futuna.
-Chanel went to neighboring Futuna, accompanied by a French lay brother Marie-Nizier Delorme.
+Chanel went to neighboring Futuna, accompanied by a French lay brother, Marie-Nizier Delorme.
 They arrived on 8 November 1837 with an English Protestant layman named Thomas Boag, who had been resident on the island and had joined them at Tonga seeking passage to Futuna.

 Martyrdom

-The group was initially well received by Futuna's king, Niuliki.
-Chanel struggled to learn the language but eventually mastered it.
+The group was initially well received by the King of Alo, Niuliki, whose dominion included Futuna.
+Chanel struggled to learn the local language but eventually mastered it.
 Despite little apparent success and severe want, he maintained endless patience and courage.
 On 2 February 1839, a cyclone destroyed almost all the houses and plantations on the island.
 Chanel laboured faithfully amid the greatest hardships, attending the sick, baptizing the dying, and winning from all the name of "the man with the kind heart".
 It was a difficult mission, requiring him to cope with isolation and acclimatise to different foods and customs, but it eventually began to bear some fruit.
 A few natives had been baptised while a few more were being instructed.
 King Niuliki believed Christianity would undermine his authority as high priest and king.
 When his son, Meitala, sought to be baptised, the king sent a favored warrior, his son-in-law, Musumusu, to "do whatever was necessary" to resolve the problem.
 Musumusu went to Meitala and the two fought.
-Musumusu, injured in the fracas, went to Chanel feigning need of medical attention.
-While Chanel tended him, a group of others ransacked his house.
-Musumusu took an ax and clubbed Chanel to death.
-Chanel died on 28 April 1841.
+Musumusu was injured in the fracas, and went to Chanel feigning need of medical attention.
+While Chanel tended him, a group of others ransacked the house.
+Musumusu himself took an ax and clubbed the priest to death, and Chanel died on 28 April 1841.